zlthinker/zlthinker.github.io/blog/_posts/2020-04-10-demystify-IMU.md

 ### Noise/Covariance propagation

-The estimation of noise covariance is crucial to the probabilistic modeling like MAP estimation.
+The estimation of noise covariance is indispensible to the probabilistic modeling like MAP estimation.
 Concretely, the inverse of the covariance is used to weight the terms in the optimization.